Famous astrophysicist Neil deGrasse Tyson once said: “The good thing about science is that it’s true whether or not you believe in it.”

 Another of my annual traditions has been Winterfestival.

-OPINION: I was too young to enjoy John Clarke, aka Fred Dagg, in his heyday but like many Kiwis I’ve always felt a strong connection to his message.
+OPINION: I was too young to enjoy John Clarke, aka Fred Dagg, in his heyday but like many Kiwis I’ve always felt a strong connection to his message of 'we don't know how lucky we are'.

-That said I’m in a state of constant bafflement at those who seem to be ungrateful for the privilege of residing in the greatest country on earth.
+That said I’m in a state of constant bafflement at those who seem ungrateful for the privilege of residing in the greatest country on earth.

 A couple of weeks ago I was reviewing some radio adverts and taking calls from clients in Halong Bay Vietnam.